UBC-InfoVis/447-materials/programming-assignments/skeletons/p0/assignment.md

 *Out: Thu Jan 13 2022.
 Due: Fri Jan 28 2022, 6pm.*

-*Submit a zip file or each of the individual files to Gradescope before the due date*
+*Submit a zip file or each of the individual files to Gradescope before the due date.
+DO NOT upload any other files.*
 - *index.html*
 - *main.js*
 - *scatterplot.js*